hamtie/blog/_posts/2012-05-11-scraping-the-congressional-hearings.md

 members, and topic of discussion?
 Are they academics?
 Do they represent a corporate interest? etc.

-  Having worked with standard language processing techniques, this seemed like an opportune time to use entity extraction on the corpus.
-For my first pass on the dataset, I'm working on indexing the documents by entity and putting a search engine on top of it.
+  The dataset ended up being 66gb including the text, metadata, and pdfs.
+I'm primarily interested in the text data and plan on using standard language processing algorithms to analyze it.
+The hearings frequently include graphics that are only available in the pdf, so I decided to go ahead and grab that in case I want to use it in an interface later.

+  For my first pass on the dataset, I plan on using entity extraction to grab words of interest, and then I'll index the documents with the results.
+The first interface will probably just be a simple search engine.
 For my second iteration, I would like to incorporate other datasets, like campaign finance data, and start doing network visualizations.
 Or perhaps simply extract network relationships within the corpus.
 This idea will probably evolve as I work on the first part.